Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2019-09-05-Privacy-Policies-Mcworld.md

 -
 If you have any questions about this Privacy Policy, the practices of this app, or your dealings with this app, please contact us.

-This document was last updated on January 25, 2017
+This document was last updated on September 5, 2019